Manav Kaul's First Look From Saina Nehwal Biopic Leaves The Shuttler Impressed!

 Meanwhile, Parineeti recently suffered a muscle injury on the sets of the film.
 The actress is currently recuperating from the same and has been documenting her recovery on social media.

-Sharing the picture with a blue bandage on her neck, the actress shared her health update, "Dude.
+Sharing a picture with a blue bandage on her neck, the actress shared her health update, "Dude.
 Me and the entire team of Saina have been taking so much care that I shouldn't get an injury, but shit happens!
 Will rest it as much as I can before I can start playing badminton again." (sic)

 View this post on Instagram